tmichniewski/MiniSpark/README.md

 record into output record.
 This may be enough to perform some not so complex transformations, and such a map operation may work with one input schema and produce another one.

-What to do, if we need something more complex, or we would like to be able to use it on a broader range of input or output schemas.
-The answer to such a challenge is the map pattern which is an extension to the map function.
+What to do, if we need something more complex, or we would like to be able to use on a broader range of input or output schemas.
+The answer to such challenge is the map pattern which is an extension to the map function.

 ```scala
 trait MapPattern {